How to save money on dubai trip How to save money on dubai trip

-Whether you’re a solo backpacker, a couple on a romantic getaway, or a family looking for value, this guide will show you how to experience the magic of Dubai without emptying your wallet.
+Whether you’re a solo backpacker, a couple on a romantic getaway, or a family looking for value, Dubai rewards the traveller who plans ahead.

 1. Travel in the Off-Season (June, July & August)